 “Punchlist” shall have the meaning set forth in Section 11.5.1.

-“Punchlist Item” means any uncompleted part of the Facility that (considered individually or in the aggregate of all Punchlist Items) does not or will not adversely affect the performance of the Facility or the ability of Owner to operate the Facility in the ordinary course of business in accordance with GIP.
+“Punchlist Item” means any uncompleted part of the Facility that (considered individually or in the aggregate of all Punchlist Items) does not or will not adversely affect the performance of the Facility or the ability of Construction Manager to operate the Facility in the ordinary course of business in accordance with GIP.

 “Punchlist Withholding” shall have the meaning set forth in Section 11.5.2.